guylyons/guy-hugo/content/posts/2018/emacs-eshell.md

 - eshell

 ---
 Eshell is the Emacs terminal emulator written 100% in elisp.
-It's much faster than ansi-term or sane-term, and has some added benefits other than just speed[^1].
+It's much faster than ansi-term or sane-term, and has some added benefits other than just speed.

 If your on a Mac, you might not have access to some of the command you do in BASH, because you need to configure your exec-path.
 Similar to the $PATH variable in BASH, exec-path is a user defined value in Emacs that can take